Menpora Amali accompanying President Jokowi at the head of the indoor multipurpose stadium - ExBulletin

 Menpora Amali accompanying President Jokowi at the head of the indoor multipurpose stadium

-Minister of Youth and Sports of the Republic of Indonesia (Menpora RI) Zainudin Amali accompanied President Joko Widodo (Jokowi) during the construction of the Indoor Multifunctional Stadium (IMS) building at Gelora Bung Karno (GBK) complex , Senayan, Central Jakarta, Friday (1/13).

-Minister of Youth and Sports of the Republic of Indonesia (Menpora RI) Zainudin Amali accompanied President Joko Widodo (Jokowi) during the construction of the Indoor Multifunctional Stadium (IMS) building at Gelora Bung Karno (GBK) complex , Senayan, Central Jakarta, Friday (1/13). ( Photo: egan/kemenpora.go.id)

-Jakarta: The Minister of Youth and Sports of the Republic of Indonesia (Menpora RI) Zainudin Amali accompanied President Joko Widodo (Jokowi) in the construction of the building of the Indoor Multifunctional Stadium (IMS) of the Gelora Bung Karno Complex (GBK ), Senayan, Central Jakarta, Friday (1/13).
+JAKARTA – The Minister of Youth and Sports of the Republic of Indonesia (Menpora RI), Zainudin Amali accompanied President Joko Widodo (Jokowi) during the construction of the building of the indoor multifunctional stadium (IMS) of the Gelora Bung Karno complex (GBK), Senayan, Central Jakarta, Friday (1/13/2023).

-Also present were Indonesian Advanced Cabinet Ministers, among others, Minister SOE Erick Thohir, Minister PUPR Basuki Hadimuljono, Minister Secretary of State Pratikno, Minister of Foreign Affairs Retno Marsudi, President KONI, President KOI and the General President Perbasi.
+Also present were Indonesia’s Advanced Cabinet Ministers, among others, BUMN Minister Erick Thohir, PUPR Minister Basuki Hadimuljono, State Minister Secretary Pratikno, Foreign Minister Retno Marsudi, President of Central KONI, Marciano Norman, President of NOC Indonesia, Raja Sapta Oktohari, and President of Perbasi, Danny Kosasih.

 During his address, President Joko Widodo said that the government will continue to develop Jakarta and equip it so that Jakarta has facilities comparable to other cities in the world.